Real Estate Agents Are an Underutilized Yet Amazing Source for Referrals & Connections

 “I’m a matchmaker for sure,” Fuentes says, adding that he’s happy to be a referral source for anyone who needs house-related services, whether they’re a client or not.
 “My business is all about making connections.”

 People remember you when you make a great referral.
 Reinert relates that she has a large database of service providers.
 She says, “I want my clients to have a satisfying experience, so they refer me to their friends, family and coworkers.”

-Realtors are a tremendous, if underutilized, resource.
-If you are looking for someone to fix your front walk, hang windows or clean out your closets, you should turn to your realtor.
+Real estate agents are a tremendous, if underutilized, resource.
+If you are looking for someone to fix your front walk, hang windows or clean out your closets, you should turn to your real estate agent.
 They are an excellent source of quality contacts.
-And, if you don’t have a relationship with a realtor, this may be a good time to make a connection.
+And, if you don’t have a relationship with a real estate agent, this may be a good time to make a connection.

 If you are a real estate agent, consider a tool like Connector Street to: